-Prior to January 2014 the exam was not formally accredited in the UK education system, however the exam is now accredited by Industry Qualifications.
-This comprises the Level 3 Certificate in the promotion of prescription medicines and the Level 3 Diploma in the promotion of prescription medicines.
+Prior to January 2014 the exam was not formally accredited in the UK education system, however the exam is now accredited by SFJ Awards (between 2014-2020, this was Industry Qualifications), comprising the Level 3 Certificate in the promotion of prescription medicines and the Level 3 Diploma in the promotion of prescription medicines.

 When the accredited exam was introduced, there were some misconceptions around the newer exam.
 To find out more about the myths surrounding the accredited exam, please click here.

 Click here for guidance on the types of questions that will appear in the exam.
 A Practice Test Paper assessing aspects of Units 1-4 can be downloaded through this link.